microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/aiInteraction-getAllEnterpriseInteractions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get all Copilot interactions data, including both the user prompt to Copilot and the Copilot response back to the user.
-This API captures the user intent and Copilot accessed resources and the response to the user for Microsoft 365 Copilot apps such as Teams, Word, and Outlook.
+Get all Copilot interactions data, including both the user prompt to Copilot and the Copilot response.
+This API captures the user intent and Copilot-accessed resources and the response to the user for Microsoft 365 Copilot apps such as Teams, Word, and Outlook.

 This API returns an [aiInteraction](../resources/aiinteraction.md) resource.